 I would be more inclined to define the following as a trader and someone with a trading business:

 - Someone who has tested and defined a trading plan/edge

 - Someone who regularly audits their own performance and tweaks what needs to be tweaked

 - Someone that can avoid emotional trading and understand there are different “hats” to be worn in the trading business

-From my experience, those three traits are common among people who never gain ground in trading.
-This is not an exhaustive list but it does narrow down the group who would be interested in reading further.
+From my experience, those three traits are not common among people who never gain ground in trading.
+This is not an exhaustive list but it’s a good start.

 Your Trading Business Can Fail Like Other Businesses

 It is difficult to nail down what constituents a trader with any degree of accuracy, let’s look at your trading business through the same lens as any business you encounter.

 According to the 2015 – 2016 Global Entrepreneurship Report published by Babson College, over half of businesses that ceased operation did so for two main factors:

 - Lack of profits